Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/feature-selection.md

     ```
     ## [1] "PCA"
     ```

+    This approach is facilitated by the `rowSubset()` utility, which allows us to easily store one or more sets of interest in our `SingleCellExperiment`.
+    By doing so, we avoid the need to keep track of a separate `chosen` variable and ensure that our HVG set is synchronized with any downstream row subsetting of `sce.pbmc`.

+    ```r
+    rowSubset(sce.pbmc) <- chosen # stored in the default 'subset'.
+    rowSubset(sce.pbmc, "HVGs.more") <- getTopHVGs(dec.pbmc, prop=0.2)
+    rowSubset(sce.pbmc, "HVGs.less") <- getTopHVGs(dec.pbmc, prop=0.3)
+    colnames(rowData(sce.pbmc))
+    ```

+    ```
+    ## [1] "ID"        "Symbol"    "subset"    "HVGs.more" "HVGs.less"
+    ```

+    It can be inconvenient to repeatedly specify the desired feature set across steps, so some downstream functions will automatically subset to the default `rowSubset()` if present in the `SingleCellExperiment`.
+    However, we find that it is generally safest to be explicit about which set is being used for a particular step.

 3. We can have our cake and eat it too by (ab)using the "alternative Experiment" system in the `SingleCellExperiment` class.
 Initially designed for storing alternative features like spike-ins or antibody tags, we can instead use it to hold our full dataset while we perform our downstream operations conveniently on the HVG subset.